MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 To specify the expected dial-up delay at logon, click Enabled, and then enter the desired value in seconds (for example, the value "60" is 1 minute).

-If you do not configure this policy setting, it is not applied to any computers, and computers use their local configuration.
+If you don't configure this policy setting, it isn't applied to any computers, and computers use their local configuration.
 <!-- Netlogon_ExpectedDialupDelay-Description-End -->

 <!-- Netlogon_ExpectedDialupDelay-Editable-Begin -->